hasura/supergraph-io/README.md

 ![ConnectConsumeDiscoverERD.png](assets/ConnectConsumeDiscoverERD.png)

-### Connect Domains
+### Connect Data Domains
-As an API producer, you should easily and seamlessly connect your data domains to the platform.
+As an API producer, you should easily be able to connect your data domains to the platform.
 The Supergraph strategy and architecture addresses common challenges and reluctance from domain owners by ensuring:

 1. **Subgraph CI/CD**: Keeps the API contract in sync with minimal overhead for the domain owner.